Can you get a medical cannabis card for chronic back pain in the UK?

 How is chronic back pain diagnosed?

-• Imaging and blood tests, including X-rays, magnetic resonance imaging (MRI), computerised axial tomography (CAT), electrophysiological tests, and bone scans
+• You may have to go for imaging and blood tests, including X-rays, magnetic resonance imaging (MRI), computerised axial tomography (CAT), electrophysiological tests, and bone scans

 Medical cannabis as a potential treatment option

-Medical cannabis is being increasingly prescribed as a treatment option for chronic back pain.
-A growing body of clinical research is showing that it has the potential to help patients experience chronic pain relief without resorting to addictive opiates or pain relievers.
-Cannabis can relieve pain and reduces inflammation, which is common among people who are suffering from the condition.
+Medical cannabis therapy for back pain is now a real option for UK citizens, and there's research to back it up, its implementation.
+A growing body of clinical studies are showing it has the potential to help patients find chronic pain relief without resorting to addictive opiates or pain relievers.

 Can you get a medical card for chronic back pain in the UK?

-Yes, but here in the UK, there is no legal requirement to have a medical cannabis card, as there is in some other countries.
+Yes, but here in the UK, there is no legal requirement to have a medical cannabis card for chronic back pain treatment (or any other condition), unlike some of the other countries that have medicinal cannabis as a legal treatment option.

 However, holding a medical cannabis card does offer a certain level of protection, as it is a document that shows you are legally allowed to possess and take medical cannabis.